 Figure 19: Updating gateway firmware Enter the following URL: https://connectivity-firmware.s3.amazonaws.com/rg1xx-lora-gateway/firmware/latest/fw.txt Note: You need GA2 FW or greater in order for this to function.
-Once the gateway is finished updating the firmware, follow the on-screen instructions to reboot the device.
-This requires a login using your updated profile credentials.
+Currently, at the time of this update GA4 FW has been released.
+Follow the RG1xx User Guide on the steps necessary to update the gateway firmware to the latest FW version mentioned in the